acf-extended/ACF-Extended/README.md

 * Module: Dynamic Forms - The Javascript hook `acfe/form/submit/success` is now correctly fired on form submission
 * Module: Dev Mode - Added the WP & ACF Meta Overview on User pages
 * Module: Dynamic Post Types/Taxonomies/Options Pages/Block Types - Removed Draft button action
 * Field: Flexible Content - Significant Performance Boost (~50/60% faster during the loading).
 Many settings are now loaded in PHP.
+This massive rework brings some great performance on very complex Flexible Content fields.
-Layouts are now added with Ajax (instead of being hidden in the DOM).
-This massive rework brings some great performance on very complex flexible content fields.
+* Field: Flexible Content - Added "Layouts: Asynchronous" setting which add layouts using Ajax method (instead of having hidden layouts models in the DOM).
+This setting increase performance on complex Flexible Content fields.
+* Field: Flexible Content - Added "Layouts: Settings" setting which let you choose a field group to clone and to be used as a configuration modal for each layout.
+Settings can then be used using `while(have_settings()): the_setting(); get_sub_field('my_setting');` in the Layout Template.
 * Field: Flexible Content - Initial "Dynamic Preview" are now preocessed during page administration load, and not Ajax anymore.
 This also speed-up the administration load.
-* Field: Flexible Content - Added "Layouts Settings" setting.
-Which let you choose a field group to clone and to be used as a configuration modal for each layout.
-Settings can then be used using `while(have_settings()): the_setting(); get_sub_field('my_setting');` in the Layout Template.
 * Field: Flexible Content - Fixed a potential duplicated categories bug in the Selection Modal if the category name had spaces.
 * Field: Flexible Content - "Remove Actions" now correctly remove Clone & Copy/Paste buttons.
 * Field: Flexible Content - Added "Disable Legacy Layout Title Ajax" setting.
 It disables the native ACF Layout Title Ajax call on `acf/fields/flexible_content/layout_title`.